 2) Probably one of the coolest ideas for an app ever!
 Dog Scanner lets you take a picture of any dog whose breed you don’t recognize and helps figure it out for you.
-It then gives you a pie chart showing how much a dog likely is of a certain breed.
+It then gives you a pie chart showing how much of a certain breed a dog likely is.

 This girl (below), who is one of our pets, was identified as having a 75 percent likelihood of being an American Pit Bull Terrier (we figured as much).

 The app also gives a description of the primary breed and a link to more info about that breed on Wikipedia.

 The second dog we attempted to ID through the app was also one of our dogs, a beagle mix named Lilly.